 A chronomancer adds scythe to his list of weapon proficiencies.

-A chronomancer gains access to two of the following domains: Death, Destruction, Time, Void.
+A chronomancer gains access to two of the following domains: Death, Destruction, Law, Time, Void.

 A chronomancer gains the following abilities from his deity as he increases in level.